-The Bachelor of Education (BEd) is a two-year post-degree program consisting of 20 three-hour credit courses in education.
+The Bachelor of Education (BEd) is a 12-month post-degree program consisting of 20 three-hour credit courses in education with the program commencing in May of each year.
 This program is designed to provide the variety of courses and extended field experiences through which students can develop the knowledge and skills needed to teach in the modern classroom.
-It provides the opportunity for students to focus their studies in Primary/Elementary Years (K–6) or Intermediate/Senior Years (grades 7–12), and in International, Indigenours, or Adult and Workplace Education.
+It provides the opportunity for students to focus their studies in Primary/Elementary Years (K–6) or Intermediate/Senior Years (grades 7–12), and in International, Indigenous, or Adult and Workplace Education.

 (ii) Admission Requirements

-1. Applicants must have completed the requirements for their undergraduate degree from an approved registered university before August 15 of the first year of the program, and have the degree conferred before beginning the second year of the BEd program.
+1. Applicants must have completed the requirements for their undergraduate degree from an approved registered university and have the degree conferred before June 30.

 2. Applicants must have an overall average of not less than 70% (at least between C+ and B-) computed on the 20 highest grades of the last 22 courses (3 semester hour of credit) for Primary/ Elementary (K-6) applicants and no less than 70% (at least between a C+ and B-) across major and minor subject areas for Intermediate/Senior (7-12) applicants.